rapidsms/rapidsms/docs/topics/deployment/paas.rst

 Finally, another important consideration to take into account is the command line tool provided by the PaaS provider itself.
-With a virtual machine, for example, you can choose from a number of tools to put on top of the VM to help deploy a new instance while with PaaS, you are locked in to the tools decided on by the provider.
+With a virtual machine, for example, you can choose from a number of tools to put on top of the VM to help provision a new instance while with PaaS, you are locked in to the tools decided on by the provider.

 Here's a short list of popular PaaS providers that support Django: